rwiankowski/homeserver-nixos/docs/SERVICES.md

 ```
 Authentik → Can provide SSO for all services
 PostgreSQL → Used by Authentik, Immich, NextCloud, Paperless
+Redis → Used by Authentik (sessions/cache), available for other services
 Prowlarr → Syncs indexers to Sonarr/Radarr/Readarr/Lidarr
 Sonarr/Radarr/Readarr/Lidarr → Send downloads to qBittorrent → Files go to Jellyfin
 Jellyseerr → Manages requests → Triggers Sonarr/Radarr → Downloads via qBittorrent